MIXED BERRY PROTEIN CRISP

 You might also like my Cranberry Cheesecake Protein Oatmeal Bars!

 Did you know?
 Blueberries, blackberries, and raspberries have the highest antioxidant activity of popular fruits, next to pomegranates! (source) Antioxidants protect our cells from damage and disease.

 While this isn’t a super high protein recipe, it’s got enough to boost your daily intake and help you stay full for longer.
 That’s thanks to LIV Body Lean Vegan Protein Powder!
 I used Frosted Oatmeal Cookie flavor in this recipe and it’s absolutely divine.
 Not only is this brand vegan and dairy-free, it’s free of artificial ingredients and contains probiotics and organic superfoods, too!
-You can use my code “NOEXCUSES” for 20% off all LIV Body products (including their skin care!): https://livbody.com/collections/all
+You can use my code “SARAHWILKINS” for free shipping on all LIV Body products (including their skin care!): https://livbody.com/collections/all

 If you choose to use another brand of protein powder, I recommend sticking with a vegan blend, pea protein, or soy isolate.
 Casein or a whey-casein blend may work, but whey isolate or collagen protein are not recommended for this recipe.